 Pharmacies are prevalent in Kazakhstan's larger cities, but expats should be aware that options may be limited.
 Over-the-counter medications common in other countries may not be readily available in Kazakhstan, so it's best for expats to bring their own from home.

-Kazakhstani pharmacists may not be able to answer questions about medication in English, so it is best to get full details from one's doctor on how to take the prescribed medication.
+Kazakhstani pharmacists may not be able to answer questions in English about medication or other health matters, so it is best to get full details from one's doctor on how to take the prescribed medication.

 Health hazards in Kazakhstan

-While Kazakhstan's main health concerns are non-communicable illnesses like cardiovascular disease, cancer and respiratory illnesses, cases of HIV and tuberculosis have been on the rise, so expats should take appropriate precautions to avoid becoming infected.
+While Kazakhstan's main health concerns are non-communicable illnesses such as cardiovascular disease, cancer and respiratory illnesses, cases of HIV and tuberculosis are prevalent, so expats should take appropriate precautions to avoid becoming infected.

 Pre-travel vaccinations in Kazakhstan